At Stanford Since

-Partners of the Empire: Communities, Notables and the Crisis of the Ottoman Order (1770-1820).
-In progress to be submitted to Princeton University Press in 2013.
+Partners of the Empire: Communities, Notables and the Crisis of the Ottoman Order (1700-1820), completed manuscript, under review at Stanford University Press.

-“Révolutions de Constantinople: The French and the Ottoman Worlds in the Age of Revolutions “ in French Mediterraneans: transnational and imperial histories, edited by Patricia M.E.
-Lorcin & Todd Shepard (Lincoln, NE, Nebraska University Press, forthcoming).
+“Révolutions de Constantinople: The French and the Ottoman Worlds in the Age of Revolutions,” in: French Mediterraneans: Transnational and Imperial Histories, edited by Patricia M.E.
+Lorcin and Todd Shepard (Lincoln, NE: Nebraska University Press, forthcoming in 2014).

 Articles in Progress